iitanmay/iitanmay.com/_pages/research.md

       <div class="card-body">

         <p>
           Stratified turbulence is a ubiquitous phenomenon in geophysical fluid dynamics, occurring when a turbulent flow interacts with a background density stratification.
 The vertical density gradient introduces a buoyancy force that usually resists vertical motion and mixing.
 The competition between inertial forces (driving turbulence) and buoyancy forces (suppressing vertical motion) fundamentally changes the flow dynamics, causing the flow to become anisotropic and dominated by horizontal structures and internal waves.
 Understanding the mechanisms of turbulent dissipation and mixing in such flows is essential for accurate modeling of large-scale natural systems, particularly those featuring buoyancy-driven motions like gravity currents, which are the focus of my research.
-These currents are commonly observed in nature ranging from atmospheric sea-breeze fronts to deep-ocean turbidity flows and are generally studied using the lock-exchange configuration.
-During my MPhil, I conducted dye-visualization experiments to observe gravity currents in controlled laboratory conditions (see video 2 which illustrates the development of the Kelvin-Helmholtz (KH) instability at the interface of the two fluids, a crucial mechanism whose roll-up and subsequent collapse drive the majority of mass and momentum exchange within the mixing layer).
-Subsequently, I utilized Molecular Tagging Velocimetry (MTV) and Thermometry (MTT) to obtain simultaneous, high-resolution measurements of velocity and density fields.
+These currents are commonly observed in nature ranging from atmospheric sea-breeze fronts to deep-ocean turbidity flows and are generally studied using the <a href="https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/abs/gravity-currents-produced-by-lock-exchange/3B431E47B2F0508F7798BE183D3AABD0">lock-exchange configuration</a>.
+During my MPhil, I conducted dye-visualization experiments to observe gravity currents in controlled laboratory conditions.
+Video 2(a) shows a typical gravity current produced using the lock-exchange setup.
+Here, I had heated the fluid on one side of the lock (thereby reducing its density) and mixed a colored dye with the denser fluid.
+Video 2(b) illustrates the development of Kelvin-Helmholtz (KH) instabilities at the interface of the two fluids, a crucial mechanism whose roll-up and subsequent collapse drive the majority of mass and momentum exchange within the mixing layer.
-          Analyzing this data through the background potential energy (BPE) framework allowed us to quantify an irreversible mixing efficiency and postulate that these "vortical overturns" usually act as key precursors to high mixing efficiency events.
         </p>

         <div style="width: 70%; margin: 0 auto; text-align: center;">